-Would it be racist to suggest that, ever since Tyler Perry came to the scene, every Hollywood production targeting African Americans has looked pretty much the same?
+Would it be insensitive to suggest that, ever since Tyler Perry came to the scene, every Hollywood production targeting African Americans has looked pretty much the same?
 I haven’t seen them all, obviously, but it seems that, whereas white folk are allowed to enjoy super-hero flicks, historical dramas, slashers, slapstick parodies, and whatever else comes to mind, black people are assumed to only like that one type of comedy, wherein an urban community comes together to crack wise about the opposite sex, friendship, loyalty, and taking responsibility.

 Steve Pink’s About Last Night is not one such movie.
 Based on a 1986 dramedy starring Rob Lowe and Demi Moore, which itself was adapted from the David Mamet play Sexual Perversity in Chicago, the film follows two lovers in Los Angeles as they mate, move in together, and eventually drive each other nuts, owing to unreasonable societal expectations.
 Don’t expect the same old fluffy rom-com formula.
 This motion picture aims to unearth deep-seeded sources of resentment in your relationship.